ADA Facebook Pet Friendly EHO

 Prevent Isolation and Its Effects

-Seniors – particularly those with memory loss – may have fewer opportunities to socialize as they age.
-It may be that driving and/or getting out of the house has become more difficult, that their circle of friends has become smaller or their memory impairment interferes with participating in activities or events.
-Whatever the reason, it’s common for older adults to socialize less and less over time.
+Seniors, particularly those with memory loss, often have fewer opportunities to socialize as they age.
+It may be that driving and/or getting out of the house has become more difficult, their circle of friends has become smaller or their memory impairment interferes with their participation in events or activities.
+Regardless of the reason, older adults tend to socialize less over time.

-It’s also widely known that feeling lonely or isolated can have both physical and emotional implications for older adults, including a greater risk for depression and elevated systolic blood pressure.
-The memory care neighborhood at Highpoint combats isolation through structured activities, holistic wellness programming and frequent socialization while our whole-person, whole-community philosophy, Masterful Moments®, focuses on enhancing the four components of successful aging: social, spiritual, intellectual and physical.
-We encourage you to see firsthand how the daily social opportunities at Highpoint could help your loved one remain as healthy and connected as possible.
+It’s also widely known that feeling isolated or lonely can have both emotional and physical implications for older adults, including a greater risk for depression and elevated systolic blood pressure.
+The memory care neighborhood at Highpoint helps reduce isolation through engaging daily activities, holistic wellness programs and regular opportunities for social connection.
+Our whole-person, whole-community philosophy, Masterful Moments®, focuses on the four key elements of successful aging: social, spiritual, intellectual and physical well-being.
+We invite you to see firsthand how Highpoint’s supportive environment and meaningful social experiences can help your loved one stay connected, engaged and as healthy as possible.

 Ready to learn more?